-Named in honor of Hazel Frank Gluck, a respected leader in New Jersey and beyond for her distinguished public service career, this award is presented annually to acknowledge the accomplishments of NEW Leadership™ New Jersey graduates who have emerged as inspiring advocates, candidates and community leaders.
-Award details and application information available here.
+Named in honor of Hazel Frank Gluck, a respected leader in New Jersey and beyond, with a distinguished public service career, this award is presented annually to acknowledge the accomplishments of NEW Leadership® New Jersey graduates who have emerged as inspiring advocates, candidates and community leaders.

 Shirley is founder and CEO of Sisters of Promise, Inc., whose mission is to promote education, community involvement, confidence and leadership among young women and girls.
 She is director of youth programs at the Evergreen Youth Center in Woodbridge NJ.
 Shirley previously served as director of the Woodbridge Municipal Alliance, vice chair of the Middlesex County Young Democrats and founding member of the African American Coalition of Woodbridge.
 She has a BA in political science, an MA in public administration and a certificate of nonprofit management, all from Rutgers University.